jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 A: I'm finally detoxing some of my diabetic stuff from when I was a child.
 So even though I'm not eating fruit, I eat maybe fruit once every two weeks.
 But now I'm having cramps in these toes and this hand.

-Q: [unintelligible]
+Q: Arthritis?

 A: No, that's from toxic sugar stored in the body that wasn't broken down properly because I was diabetic.
 And that's a detoxification right now.
 I'm finally getting this stuff out.

 Q: Is fruit acid?

 A: Fruit is [unintelligible].
+Acid or alkaline.

-Q: I get that too and I'm a sugar person.
+Q: I think those cramps, that's not mineralized.
+I get that too and I'm a sugar person.
 So that's what's going on?

 A: Yes.
 Toxic sugars are robbing the fats from the muscles.
-And those acids, remember it's like Coca-Cola when they're poorly formed sugars.
+And those acids, remember it's like Coca Cola when they're poorly formed sugars.
 And they burn the myelin, the sheaths of the nerves in the muscles.
 And that causes the cramps.
 Have you ever seen a diabetic in a cramp mode?
 I mean it's pretty bad.

 Q: What do you do for that?